top of page

-Today we are going to look at one of the common diagnoses in Chinese Medicine Fertility Acupuncture….LIVER QI STAGNATION.
+Today we are going to look at one of the common diagnoses in Chinese Medicine Fertility Acupuncture: Liver QI Stagnation.
+I frequently work with women at my acupuncture clinic in Wolverhampton who have this issue and help them overcome it.

-In Chinese Medicine, Qi is the energy of the body, created from food and utilised in every organ.
-In Western Medicine, it is somewhat like ATP, the energy currency of the body, which we create from energy sources such as glycogen (carbohydrates) and fats.
+In Chinese Medicine, Qi refers to the energy of the body, which is created from food and utilised in every organ.
+In Western Medicine, it is somewhat like ATP- the energy currency of the body- which we create from energy sources such as glycogen (carbohydrates) and fats.

 1. PMT